xyugen/programming-notes/Cheatsheets/Frameworks/Python/Flask.md

 ```

 >[!Note]
->This advanced Flask cheat-sheet covers more intricate features and concepts of the framework.
-If you need further clarification or more advanced topics, feel free to ask!
+>This advanced Flask cheat-sheet covers intricate features and concepts of the framework.